 Interactive RGB color mixer

-Drag any of the color components up or right to increase it's value.
+Drag any of the color components up or right to increase its value.

 Zero intensity for each component gives the darkest color (no light, considered the black), and full intensity of each gives a white; the quality of this white depends on the nature of the primary light sources, but if they are properly balanced, the result is a neutral white matching the system's white point.
 When the intensities for all the components are the same, the result is a shade of gray, darker or lighter depending on the intensity.
 When the intensities are different, the result is a colorized hue, more or less saturated depending on the difference of the strongest and weakest of the intensities of the primary colors employed.